J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 DIPSACEAE.
 Hardy annual and perennial Eurasian herbs closely related to Scabiosa.

-Long-stalked heads if lilac, yellow or purple flowers.
-They are nice,
+Long-stalked heads of lilac, yellow or purple flowers.
+They are nice wildflowers

-wildflowers for the border or wild garden.
-Some species are grown for medicinal
+for the border or wild garden.
+Some species are grown for medicinal use.
+They

 Pastel shades of pink, wine red, salmon, and light blue flowers in dense